Minnesotaboy2/readme-gen/README.md

 ### How to use

-Right click on the files in the folder, type in "node index.js" and then it will start to prompt you so all you have to do is type your response and hit the enter key, select license with arrow keys and then enter on the sesired license.
+Right click on the files in the folder, select "Open in Integrated Terminal", type in "node index.js" on the terminal and then it will start to prompt you so all you have to do is type your response and hit the enter key, select license with arrow keys and then enter on the desired license.

 ### Credits